Dana Beal: Arrest in California (2017)

+Arrest following Ukraine trip (2024)

+In 2023, Beal travelled to Ukraine to promote ibogaine treatment for war veterans.
+He was reportedly detained when returning to the US in September 2023.
+He was subsequently arrested in Gooding County, Idaho in January 2024, and held on $250,000 bail.

+As of March 13, 2024, Beal is free on bail, but not permitted to leave the US.

 Advocacy of Cynthia Nixon

 In Spring 2018, Dana Beal supported New York gubernatorial candidate Cynthia Nixon, who spoke at the yearly New York City Cannabis parade in support of legalization.

 Joints for Jabs

 In Spring 2021, Beal organized "Joints for Jabs NYC" in Union Square, encouraging vaccination against COVID-19:[On] April 20, volunteers organized by Mr. Beal, members of the group ACT UP and others handed out more than a thousand joints to people who could show that they were at least 21 and had received a Covid vaccine.
 A similar distribution is planned for May 1 to coincide with an annual May Day marijuana march held in Manhattan.

+As of October 2022, Beal was actively searching for a new home--as well as a method of manufacturing Ibogaine in mass-market pill form.

+On May 6, 2023, Beal gave a speech before the NYC Cannabis Parade, the first rally after a 3-year hiatus.